n3rada/mssqlclient-ng/README.md

   --aesKey AESKEY [AESKEY ...]
                         AES key to use for Kerberos Authentication (128 or 256 bits) --kdcHost KDCHOST     FQDN of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter

+NTLM Relay:
+  -r, --ntlm-relay      Start a NTLM relay listener to capture and relay incoming authentication attempts.
+  -smb2support          SMB2 Support
+  -ntlmchallenge NTLMCHALLENGE
+                        Specifies the NTLM server challenge used by the SMB Server (16 hex bytes long. eg: 1122334455667788) -t, --timeout TIMEOUT
+                        Timeout in seconds to wait for relayed connection (default: 60)

 Connection:
   -dc-ip ip address     IP Address of the domain controller.
 If ommited it use the domain part (FQDN) specified in the target parameter